feelpp/feelpp/Tutorial/06-ComputingIntegrals.md

 Recall that \c : is a separator between the expression and each symbol composing it.

 Now we try $$g=x y$$.
-We need to tell Feel++ what are the symbols associated with the expression: here the symbol is \c x and \c y and it works as follows
+We need to tell Feel++ what are the symbols associated with the expression: here the symbol is `x`  and `y`  and it works as follows

 ```
 shell> ./feelpp_doc_myintegrals --functions.g=x*y:x:y